zaturnvalley/ReactNativeReduxManagerApp/readme.md

 * A Working React-Native app using Redux
 * Allows a manager or HR to have an editable employee list
 * Allows employer to text employees
-* Can create, read, edit, destroy list of employees (CRUD)
+* Can create, read, edit, delete list of employees (CRUD)

 ## Utilizes:
 * React-Native